 CLEVELAND AMERICAN INDIAN MOVEMENT

-Cleveland American Indian Movement was founded in 1970 by Russell Means, a Lakota Sioux activist born on Pine Ridge Reservation.
+Cleveland American Indian Movement was founded in 1970 by Russell Means, a Lakota Sioux activist born on Pine Ridge Reservation, and Dennis Banks, an Objiwa activist and one of the original founders of the American Indian Movement.
 Cleveland A.I.M. has maintained the original principals of self-determination set forth by the founders of the American Indian Movement: sovereignty, spirituality, solidarity, and sobriety.
 We are a member of the American Indian Movement International Confederation of Autonomous Chapters.
 As a Traditional Warrior Society, we promote, protect and preserve traditional cultures, values and lifestyles, and ensure justice for indigenous peoples.